elos/documentation/guide/2 - Data Model.md

          * |Domains(k)| > 0, because Domains(k) is at least {k}
          * |Domains(r)| = 1 ⇒ r is purely physical (substantiates no virtual spaces)

-If ou are familiar with the notions of interfaces or protocols, a virtual domain is like an interface because it implicitly represents the variability of type information.
+If you are familiar with the notions of interfaces or protocols, a virtual domain is like an interface because it implicitly represents the variability of type information.
 But we need to know that kind somehow, since we stated that in order to retrieve a record, we need the kind-id tuple.
 So any polymorphic link reduces to two traits.
 One associated with the variable kind(s) and one associated with the variable id(s).
 We generalize our relation R:

     R: Strings → D